-IRWIN BELK COMPLEX FOR TRACK & FIELD
+IRWIN BELK COMPLEX FOR TRACK & FIELD/FURMAN CROSS COUNTRY COURSE

 The facility is named in honor of its principal benefactor, Irwin Belk, the son of William Henry Belk and the founder of the Belk merchandising empire.
 Irwin Belk, a longtime leader in business, the arts, politics, and education in North Carolina, attended the University of North Carolina-Chapel Hill, where he set a number of records in track.
 As a philanthropist, Belk has given the lead gift for track and field complexes at the University of North Carolina, Charlotte, and now Furman, and is dedicated to the advancement of the sport.

-In addition to the improved track complex, Furman now boasts the Kelsey-West track, a red MONDO surface with eight 42-inch lanes.
+In addition to the track complex, Furman boasts the Kelsey-West track, a red MONDO surface with eight 42-inch lanes.
 The high jump, long jump, triple jump, and pole vault runways are joined by a cream colored apron.
 MONDO is the premier name in track surfaces and has been used in each of the last eight Olympics and numerous World Track & Field Championships.